realares/AlexaSkillsKit.NET/README.md

 ### 2. Implement your skill as a "Speechlet"

-If your Alexa skill does any kind of I/O and assuming you're building on top of .NET Framework 4.5 it's recommended that you derive your app from the abstract SpeechletAsync and implement these methods as defined by ISpeechletAsync
+If your Alexa skill does any kind of I/O and assuming you're building on top of .NET Framework 4.5/4.62 or .Net Standard >= 1.4 it's recommended that you derive your app from the abstract SpeechletApp and implement these methods as defined by ISpeechlet

-Or derive your app from the abstract Speechlet and implement these methods as defined by ISpeechlet.

 ```csharp
 public interface ISpeechlet
 {